TGOSS1984/dungeon_crawler/readme.md

 ### Features for future development

-- Make more use for picked up items
+- Make more use of picked up items
 - Add a shop to spend collected souls, could be added to a room randomly
 - Add further classes - have more variety between them, starting item, special move etc
 - Add a midway point boss, and make the boss generator random